 This isn’t a chatbot.
 Copilot Cowork sends emails, schedules meetings, creates documents, posts in Teams, and manages your calendar — with you approving each action before it executes.

-Key stats: Available in Frontier program | M365 E7 ($99/user/month) | Uses Claude + GPT | Capital Group is early adopter
+Key stats: Generally available (since June 16, 2026) | Requires M365 Copilot license + usage-based Copilot Credits | Uses Claude + GPT | Capital Group was an early adopter

 TL;DR for Enterprise Teams